shsagir/play-area-sync/docs/ssh-keys.md

 In case you haven't worked with SSH keys before — you'll might be interested to understand how it works.
 The bottom line is that SSH key authentication is a bit nerdy, but actually both: convenient and secure.
 "SSH keys are a way to identify trusted computers, without involving passwords."
 That's from GitHub and probably the shortest way to explain what it is about and the most crucial benefit.

-In public key authentication you have a key pair that consists of a public (id_rsa.pub) and a private key (id_rsa).
+In public key authentication you have a key pair that consists of a public (eg `id_rsa.pub`) and a private key (eg `id_rsa`).
 What is encrypted with one (eg the public key) can be decrypted by the other (then: the private key).
 Further, having only the public key [does not allow you to derive the private key](https://en.wikipedia.org/wiki/List_of_unsolved_problems_in_mathematics).
 Hence you can safely "give out" your public key.

 When you install your public key with fortrabbit it can be used to authenticate you: your SSH clients uses your private key to encrypt plain text data, which is then decrypted, using your public key, on the fortrabbit SSH server.
 If this decryption succeeds, then it must have been encrypted by your private key and you are let in.